Muse Video logoMuse Video

 How should AI-generated video be disclosed?+

-Disclosure rules depend on platform, region, and use case, but the page should encourage clear labeling of AI-generated video.
+Disclosure rules depend on platform, region, and use case, but clear labeling helps viewers understand when video is AI-generated.
 Because Meta discusses Content Seal expansion toward video, Muse Video content can include responsible AI video generation as a visible trust theme.

 Muse Video logo